 D. Lin, L. Hanscom, J. Martindill, M. Borucke, L. Cohen, A. Galli, E. Lazarus, G. Zokai, K. Iha, D. Eaton, M. Wackernagel.
-2016.
-Working Guidebook to the National Footprint Accounts: 2016 Edition.
+2019.
+Working Guidebook to the National Footprint and Biocapacity Accounts.
 Oakland: Global Footprint Network.

-The designations employed and the presentation of materials in the Working Guidebook to the National Footprint Accounts does not imply the expression of any opinion whatsoever on the part of Global Footprint Network or its partner organizations concerning the legal status of any country, territory, city or area, or of its authorities, or concerning the delimitation of its frontiers or boundaries.
+The designations employed and the presentation of materials in the Working Guidebook to the National Footprint and Biocapacity Accounts does not imply the expression of any opinion whatsoever on the part of Global Footprint Network or its partner organizations concerning the legal status of any country, territory, city or area, or of its authorities, or concerning the delimitation of its frontiers or boundaries.

-Special thanks to Lea Cohen for her outstanding work on the 2016 update.
+Special thanks to Lea Cohen for her outstanding work on the 2016 update of this guidebook.